imsus/tailwind-parcel/README.md

 2. Install dependencies
    run `yarn install`

-3. Run with parcel
+3. Run for development
-   run `parcel serve index.html`
+   run `yarn dev`

+4. If you are ready run for production run `yarn prod`